 - Non-profit organizations

 Meeting rooms may not be used for gatherings of a purely social nature.
 All users holding public meetings are responsible for complying with the provisions of the Americans with Disabilities Act, which require that a meeting or materials at a meeting be provided in an accessible format in response to a request.

 Groups may not charge admission nor solicit or require donations for their meetings.
 No products or services may be solicited or sold except at Library-sponsored events.

 Meetings shall not interfere with the public’s use of the Library through noise, activity outside the meeting room, or other disturbance that violates the Patron Conduct Policy.

 The Library reserves the right to modify this policy and to cancel any reservation due to unforeseen circumstances.
 The Library may also cancel a group’s reservation(s) if the meeting room policy is violated.

-The Library Director is authorized to establish reasonable regulations governing use of the meeting rooms and related fees.
+The Library's Executive Director is authorized to establish reasonable regulations governing use of the meeting rooms and related fees.

 To reserve a meeting room, you may download a Meeting Room Request form (PDF) or pick one up at the library.